bishal0602/dotnet-cleanarchitecture-ddd-cqrs-sample/README.md

   - **UserAggregate**: Handles domain logic related to users.
   - **BookAggregate**: Handles domain logic related to books.
     - **Entities**: Defines the domain entities and their behaviors.
+    - **Events**: Defines domain events specific to the book aggregate.
     - **ValueObjects**: Contains value objects used within the domain
   - **Common**: Contains common domain elements such as interfaces, base classes, or utility classes.